-Some might think that this is the most random, insignificant topic to delve into.
+Some might think that this underlying thought the most random, insignificant topic to delve into.
 Others, however, definitely have confronted this weird predicament at least once in their lives.
 As an emblematic anecdote, shall my friends and I discuss our exes, one of the key indicators of the animosity or goodwill in any past relationship surrounds: “Did he / she wish you a happy birthday?”
-The answer to this question is often dipped and drizzled in emotion, regardless of the answer, notwithstanding how recently or distantly into the past the relationship came to an end.
+The response to this question is often dipped and drizzled in emotion, regardless of the answer, notwithstanding how recently or distantly into the past the relationship came to an end.
 In some cases, the couple separated a few weeks prior to the significant other’s ultimate lap around the sun, or countless years had passed, yet nonetheless the day for some was as painful as banging your funny-bone on a granite countertop, while for others, as seamless as breathing.
-In some cases, a heart leaps when it sees a number appear on the screen of their cellphone years later.
+In certain instances, a heart leaps when it sees a number appear on the screen of their cellphone years later.
 Others fall asleep disheartened at the fact that the one partner upon whom they had been waiting to wish them a happy birthday, had said nothing.

-My answer, as you could have probably guessed by the intonation of my writing thus far and the sheer title of the piece, is short and simple: No. Don’t do it.
-You can spend a million years convincing yourself that you don’t care if they respond, or that you’ve done the “right thing” by sending a cordial message.
+My answer, as you could have probably guessed by the intonation of my writing thus far and the sheer title of the piece, is short and simple: No. You can spend a million years convincing yourself that you don’t care if they respond, or that you’ve done the “right thing” by sending a cordial message.
 Only you truly know deep down whether or not you care, but I can promise you this: If you wish an ex “Happy birthday,” there’s a high probability that you are not doing the right thing for you.
 Instead, you are doing the right thing for them; to be likeable and polite or to prove that you’re doing “just fine.”
-Otherwise, in the effort of self-destruction, you deeply yearn to know of them.
+Or perhaps, in the effort of self-destruction, you deeply yearn to know of them.
 Unless you are 105% okay with (deep down, not what you want to feel or what you want others to think you feel) your ex not responding; replying a mere “thanks”; lashing out on you; shoving in your face how happy they are without you; or opening the floodgates to how much they’ve missed you; don’t.